FatemaGirnary/Project_4/README.md

 [Heart Failure Prediction Dataset (Kaggle)](https://www.kaggle.com)

 ## Preprocessing
 The Scikit-learn library covered the machine learning workflow from data preprocessing to model evaluation.
-PySpark was also used to read and inspect the data.
-The Panda’s library was ultimately used for primary data manipulation.
+PySpark was also used to read and inspect the data with Matplotlib being applied for visulisations.
+The Panda’s library was ultimately used for primary data manipulation with Google Colab utilised for its hosted Juypter Notebook service.

 ### The preprocessing steps involved
 - Splitting the dataset into features (X) and the target variable (y) representing the presence of heart disease.